-JKUAT has played a significant role in the field of higher education in Kenya.
+JKUAT has played a significant role in Kenya’s higher education.
 Currently, it participates in an active role in the development of agriculture and technology in the country.
 The university launched Taifa Laptops in 2015.

-The university fosters the culture of peace, meritocracy, equality, social justice, and integrity.
+Moi University fosters a culture of peace, meritocracy, equality, social justice, and integrity.

-It has three colleges that include Nairobi City Campus, Kenyatta Campus, and Nakuru Town Campus.
-Currently, the institution hosts a population of approximately 19,000 students and graduates over 3000 candidates every year.
+It has three colleges: the Nairobi City Campus, Kenyatta Campus, and Nakuru Town Campus.
+Currently, the institution hosts approximately 19,000 students and graduates, with over 3000 candidates yearly.

 It is among the top public universities in Kenya.
-It has a broad list of courses some include agriculture, computer science, engineering, education, medical sciences, business studies, and others.
+It has a broad list of courses, including agriculture, computer science, engineering, education, medical sciences, business studies, and others.

-Famously known as TUK, this is the oldest technical institutions in Kenya.
-Before it was officially launched as TUK back in 2012, the institution served as a polytechnic university college.
-Currently, it has a mandate in provision of research in technology.
+Famously known as TUK, this is the oldest technical institution in Kenya.
+Before it was officially launched as TUK in 2012, the institution served as a polytechnic university college.
+Currently, it has a mandate in the provision of technology research.

 TUK is among the best public universities in Kenya that offers engineering and architectural courses.
 It’s located in Nairobi and accommodates more than 23,000 students who enroll for bachelor’s degree programs, diplomas, and certificates.

 A chartered public university that was established in 1991 by an Act of Parliament.
-Since its inception as a training institute, Maseno University has grown to be a modern public institution of higher education.
+Since its inception as a training institute, Maseno University has become a modern public institution of higher education.

 It’s located in Kisumu County, and the institution is committed to research, advanced learning, and development.
-Furthermore, it provides numerous programs that respond to the technological, innovation, and socio-economic needs of the state.
+Furthermore, it provides numerous programs that respond to the state’s technological, innovation, and socio-economic needs.

-Currently, the institution hosts an average number of 21,000 students registered in the three branch Campuses: Homa Bay Campus, Kisumu City Campus, and the Main Campus
+Currently, the institution hosts an average number of 21,000 students registered in the three branch Campuses: the Homa Bay Campus, the Kisumu City Campus, and the Main Campus.

-The tertiary institution offers several courses in business, technology, engineering and applied sciences.
+The tertiary institution offers business, technology, engineering, and applied sciences courses.
 Apart from degree courses, Murang’a University also offers diploma and certificate courses.
-The institution has played a major role in growth of the town.
+The institution has played a major role in the growth of the town.

 Founded in 1957, Machakos University started as a Rural Training Institute.
 In 1958, it was changed to Machakos Technical and Trade school.
 It was later upgraded to a learning institution in Kenya on 16th September 2011.

-Machakos University has eight schools and hosts around 9,000 students currently and ranks among the top 10,000 universities globally.
+Machakos University currently has eight schools, hosts around 9,000 students, and ranks among the top 10,000 universities globally.